Visitor Information

 The reserve is closed to visitors on days of total fire ban in the Southern Region.

-Check www.fire.tas.gov.au for these alerts or ABC tv evening news.
+Check www.alert.tas.gov.au for these alerts or ABC tv evening news.

 Chauncy Vale Flat Rock Reserve Brochure